riyang25/riyang25.github.io/now.md

 # Now
 What I've been up to recently.

-Last updated: Aug 17 2025
+Last updated: Sept 1st 2025

 ## Plans
-I'm going to attend MIT this fall.
+I'm attending MIT this fall.
 The amount of things I want to learn and the amount of time I have for doing so is something like a PhD's worth of knowledge in two years.
 I suspect this may not be realistic.

 The alternative to going to college is probably a startup.
 Unfortunately my current talents are not very directly useful for the typical startup.
 I'd like to figure out how to fix this.